Leah1977/Fit_Time_MS4/README.md

 * I would like to add a blog section for users to add tried and tested products from the website.

-#### This project will include four separate pages to be available to all users.
+#### This project will include 7 separate pages to be available to all users.

 * Home page
 * Products page
 * Classes page
+* Reviews page
+* Contact page
 * Registration Form
 * Sign In Form